Wheat Ridge, Colorado: Community development

-Wheat Ridge has seen a resurgence in community development efforts focused on improving the social connections between community members as well as improving the built environment in the city to better facilitate these connections.

 Wheat Ridge Envision Wheat Ridge Comprehensive Plan

 Following direction from the City Council, the City embarked on a Comprehensive Plan Update that began in the fall of 2008.
 The City hired a consultant, Clarion Associates, with the expertise in comprehensive plan development to assist the City in updating the plan.
 In addition, the City formed a Citizens Advisory Committee to provide advice and feedback to the Planning Commission and City Council on the development of the Plan.
 On October 12, 2009, City Council approved a resolution, Resolution 52–2009, adopting the Envision Wheat Ridge Comprehensive Plan.

 Culture

 Points of interest

 Wheat Ridge is home to the James H. Baugh House, which is listed in the National Register of Historic Places and the Colorado State Register of Historic Properties.
 The Baugh House is an 1860 hand-hewn log cabin encased in a circa 1904 frame farmhouse, and one of several historic structures in the Wheat Ridge Historic Park.
 The Wheat Ridge Historical Society, in cooperation with the Colorado Historical Society and the City of Wheat Ridge, restored the house, which was designated on August 14, 2012.

+Wheat Ridge hosts the Carnation Festival in the beginning of August each year.
+The festival is held at Anderson Park by a nonprofit group, where most funds raised go back towards the community.
+The festival is held in remembrance of the carnation industry post World War II.
+The festival is free and family friendly, hosting attractions such as rides, food, drinks, and games.